 I also didn’t feel comfortable being out after dark, except close to the hotel so this meant I only had about 6 or 7 hours to explore each day.

-I took the Metro from Taksim Square to Sultanhamet which took a bit of working out.
+There is a I Metro from Taksim Square to Sultanhamet .
+It took a bit of working out.
 There was a connection which involved going from the Metro to an overland line which ran down to Sultanhamet Square.
-The metro was very noisy and the tram was very crowded so I was quite glad to get off into the fresh air of the square.
+The metro was very noisy and the tram was very crowded.

 Istanbul City Break